-- Check the cables, cable connections, the cable guides and the attachment points for the add-on equipment. - Check the rope, rope connections, the rope guides and the attachment points for the add-on equipment. - Maintain all add-on equipment, separate accessories, auxiliary equipment etc. according to the instructions supplied with it.
+- · Check the cables, cable connections, the cable guides and the attachment points. - · Check the rope, rope connections, the rope guides and the attachment points. - Maintain all lifting accessories, interchangeable equipment and optional crane components according to the instructions supplied with them.